derekwlms/fitbit-totals/README.md

 # Fitbit Totals

-> Calculate totals (week, month, year) for Fitbit activities.
+> Calculate totals for Fitbit activities.

-## **Under Construction**

-<em>fitbit-totals</em> is a simple node.js express app that calls the Fitbit APIs to fetch activity data and
+<em>fitbit-totals</em> is a simple node.js express app that calls the Fitbit APIs to fetch activity data for a time period.
-calculate various totals such as total miles for the current week, month, and year.
+It then calculates and shows various totals (such as total miles) over that time.

 It fills gaps left by the (otherwise awesome) [Fitbit app](https://play.google.com/store/apps/details?id=com.fitbit.FitbitMobile&hl=en_US) and [web site](https://www.fitbit.com/).